-- 3. The Watch commander and/or area supervisor shall be notified as soon as possible. - 4.
-Health staff will respond immediately when called and respond to a medical emergency involving an employee or visitor. - 5.
-Health staff will conduct a medical evaluation and provide first aid and basic life support. - 6.
-911 services will be called, or the person will be referred to their own health care provider or physician.
+- 1. The first responder will notify Control of the following: - a.
+Name - b.
+Observable condition/symptoms - c.
+Booking Number (inmate) - 2.
+Control will be responsible for initiating Emergency Operation Manual (EOM) procedures and contacting/providing facility medical staff with the following information: - a.
+Name - b.
+Observable condition/symptoms - c.
+Booking Number (inmate) - 3.
+The Watch commander and/or area supervisor shall be notified as soon as possible. - 4.
+Medical staff will respond immediately when called and respond to a medical emergency involving an employee or visitor. - 5.
+Medical staff will conduct a medical evaluation and provide first aid and basic life support. - 6.
+911 services will be called or the person will be referred to their own health care provider or physician.

-Response to Life-Threatening and Medical Emergencies - Topic #22
+Response to Life Threatening and Medical Emergencies - Topic #22